herlon214/ts-parse-database-url/README.md

-_Thanks to https://github.com/pwnall/node-parse-database-ur  for creating the lib :tada:_
+_Thanks to https://github.com/pwnall/node-parse-database-url for creating the original lib :tada:_